The City of Edmonton works with residents, community leaders and other organizations to make Edmonton one of Canada’s most livable cities.

 View the Eligibility Criteria to see if your group is eligible for Neighbourhood Engagement Funding.

-For any questions about the application forms, or for assistance filling out your application, please contact your Neighbourhood Recreation Coordinator (NRC).
+For any questions about the application forms, or for assistance filling out your application, please contact your Neighbourhood Resource Coordinator (NRC).
 To find out who your NRC is, please contact 311.

 Need Some Ideas?